Kotlin/KEEP/proposals/change-defaulting-rule.md

 ## Abstract

 Several kinds of declarations in Kotlin define more than one use-site target for annotations.
 If an annotation is applied, one of those targets is chosen using the [defaulting rule](https://kotlinlang.org/docs/annotations.html#java-annotations).
-This KEEP proposes to change that behavior to choose several targets instead, and introduce a new `all` target to select all of them.
+This KEEP proposes to change that behavior to choose several targets instead, and introduce a new `all` meta-target for properties.

 ## Table of contents